arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 ##### Research

-Undertaking a large-scale UI redesign, we had to ask ourselves a number of questions:
+Undertaking a large-scale UI redesign, we had to ask ourselves a number of questions, and choose the appropriate methods.

-* How are users interacting with the product or competing products?
+* How are users interacting with our product or similar products?
 What is working?
 What isn't?
+* How often are commands used?
+In what order?
 * What are the workflows and dataflows in a typical organization?
 * Do we have an accurate model of our users (i.e. personas)?
 * What are the big usability issues with the product?
 * Who are the stakeholders?
 What are the business goals?

-The following tools were leveraged:

 **Ethnographic research**
 {: .mdl-color-text--grey-600}